 Kalecki, like MMT (and also Post Keynesians), rejects the arbitrary assumption of diminishing marginal returns and increasing marginal costs in most sectors and at the aggregate level.
 Much more typical, in his view, at the firm level, is a situation of constant variable costs over a wide range of capacity utilization, with sharp cost increases only emerging close to full capacity.

 Turning to the question of whether public debt can be a burden, Kalecki observes:

 In the first place, interest on an increasing national debt (as indeed on all the debt) cannot be a burden to society as a whole because in essence it constitutes an internal transfer.
 Secondly, in an expanding economy this transfer need not necessarily rise out of proportion with the tax revenue at the existing rate of taxes.
 The standard rate of income tax necessary to finance the increasing amount of interest on the national debt need not rise if the rate of expansion of the national income is sufficiently high … (“Three Ways”, p.363)

 He then goes on to discuss various methods of taxation that could be used to service public debt without impeding output and employment in the event that his second condition was not met.
-Of course, this is somewhat different to the circumstance of a sovereign currency issuer facing no revenue constraint, but a similar consideration arises in sovereign currency systems in terms of the potential inflationary effects of paying interest on the debt.
+Of course, in the case of a sovereign currency issuer, addressing this second condition is not a matter of financial affordability but of keeping in check any inflationary effects of paying interest on the debt.